 Partial List of Specific Reasons Why Cats Purr

 Most of us know that cats can purr up a storm when they're utterly relaxed and being stroked by a favorite human.
 In these instances they clearly seem to be expressing pleasure and closeness—a general bliss.
+But there are other times when cats purr, including:

 - In scary, vulnerable situations.
 Often this equates to a vet appointment.

-- When ill or in pain, probably to comfort themselves, but quite likely also to say "comfort me" if they know someone is listening.
+- When ill or in pain, probably to comfort themselves but quite likely also to say "comfort me" if they know someone is listening.

 - When in labor.